 You then bring the weight down you legs, by hinging at the hips until you feel a good stretch at you hamstrings and then reverse the movement by pushing your hips forward.
 Your hips should never drop and the weight should never touch the ground unless you have extremely good mobility and flexibility in your hips and hamstrings.

-So the Romanian deadlift (RDL in short) differs from a real deadlift in the fact that you don’t start from a dead stop at the ground but you lower the weight and get a stretch (and a stretch reflex) in your hamstrings instead.
+So the Romanian deadlift (RDL in short) differs from a real deadlift in the fact that you don’t start from a dead stop at the ground.
+But you lower the weight and get a stretch in your hamstrings instead.
 The movement pattern of hinging of the hips is the secret to lower body strength, power and athletic performance and no movement teaches is better than the RDL.

 The RDL activates all the large muscles of your posterior chain.
 These include your hamstrings, glutes and pretty much all the muscle of the back and the core.
 These are the largest and most powerful muscles of your body.
 You use these muscles to produce force when you walk, run, jump and to lift or push anything heavy.